 Fortunately, there are a number of resources to help guide you in making a purchase that insures you do not sizzle or slime the ocean.

 Use shade, find it or make it with a beach umbrella and keep infants in the shade.
 Wear clothes whenever possible, especially hats.
 And don’t forget to wear sunglasses, this is a must to protect your eyes from what could become permanent damage.
-Consider rash guard shirts, they’re flexible, protect against sunburn and abrasions, light weight and quick drying. (photo – Kris Carr)
+Consider rash guard shirts, they’re flexible, protect against sunburn and abrasions, light weight and quick drying.
+Choose your sun time wisely.
+Seeking shade for the midday hours of intense sun from 11:00 a.m. to 2 p.m. is a good thing for your skin that also helps cut down on the amount of sunscreen that will end up in the water. (photo – Kris Carr).

-Avoid or at least take with a grain of beach sand, sunscreens that claim high SPF (Sun Protection Factor), the FDA claims these products are “inherently misleading”.
+Avoid or at least take with a grain of beach sand, sunscreens that claim high SPF (Sun Protection Factor), “reef safe”, “all natural” or “biodegradable” as the FDA claims these claims can be“inherently misleading.”

-Sunscreens that contain chemicals can impact your health.
-Since sunscreens are applied directly to the skin, this allows chemicals to be absorbed into the body.
+Sunscreens can contain chemicals that impact your health.
+Since sunscreens are applied directly to the skin, this allows chemicals to be absorbed into the body especially if the chemical homosalate is used.
 There is limited data insuring the safety of sunscreen ingredients and some evidence that they may cause skin rashes or hormonal issues.

 Avoid sunscreen sprays.
-Chemicals in these products can be inhaled and the spray is more likely to stick to the sand than to your skin.
+Chemicals in these products can be inhaled and the spray is more likely to stick to the sand than to your skin but they may also have marine-life killing ingredients (see more below)..

 Is Your Sunscreen Bad for the Planet?